fmhy/edit/docs/android-iosguide.md

 ## ▷ Android on Windows

-* **Warning** - Closed-source emulators (like Nox) contain intrusive ads and trackers, so it's best to use open-source options or android subsystems (like WayDroid).
+* **Warning** - Closed-source emulators (like Nox) contain intrusive ads and trackers, so it's best to use open-source options or android subsystems.

 ***